k-nuth/rest-api-cs/README.md

 **AllowedOrigins**: Configure the allowed CORS origins.
 For multiple origins, separate them with semicolon (;).
 *Default value:**

-**CacheEnabled**: Define if insight use the internal cache to speed up some requests.
+**CacheEnabled**: Defines if insight uses the internal cache to speed up some requests.
 *Default value:true*

 **Connections**: Configures the value returned in the *connection* element of the /status request.